TRAUMA SENSITIVE YOGA & EMBODIED MOVEMENT HALF-DAY RETREAT

 San Luis Obispo, 93401

 This class is for individuals with personal histories of trauma, PTSD or Complex trauma.
-Together we will practice GENTLE trauma sensitive yoga and embodied movement and breath practices to help you connect with your body in a safe way and at your own pace.
-The practice can be done on a chair, or on a yoga mat.
+Together we will practice GENTLE trauma sensitive yoga and embodied movement and breath practices to help you connect with your body in a safe way, in a safe environment, and at your own pace.
 You don't have to be flexible, fit or strong and NO yoga experience or special yoga clothes are required.